j0i0m0b0o/openOracle-Notes/Censorship.md

   number of blocks with grief ratio G is (G + 1) / (I * M)

+There is a caveat here, which is we should replace “number of blocks” with “the count of blocks in the settlement window controlled by entities outside the censoring cartel.”
+If one party (the attacker/cartel) controls 9 of 10 blocks, only the remaining producer must be bribed.
+With FOCIL, we can multiply this by the number of independent inclusion committee members per block who are not in the cartel.
+So there is some uncertainty and the settlement window should be widened further.

 We have to look at binary notionals now.
 Assume no FOCIL.
 For example, let's say someone bets a large amount that the price is below some number N. They report a number just below N and then censor all disputes.
 The true price is at P. We can say, the internal oracle price error here is (P-N)/P, call that a delta "D".
 This delta must be paid for by the briber.
 So for a binary outcome:

   number of blocks with grief ratio G is (G + 1) / (D * I)